Skip to content

-MCP in One Sentence
+MCP in one sentence

 We tested this directly.
 We gave the same task — 'add a project settings page' — to an agent with MCP context and one without.
 The agent without context generated a plausible settings page that called three endpoints that didn't exist, used a data shape that didn't match the database, and skipped auth entirely.
 The MCP-connected agent generated a page that called real endpoints with correct shapes.
 It wasn't smarter — it just knew more.